LaunchCodeEducation/data-analysis-curriculum/content/data-visualization/studio/_index.md

 ## Getting Started

 {{% notice red Warning "rocket" %}}
-We have created a new repo for Class 19 and 20 exercise and studios.
+We have created a new repo for Class 19 and 20 exercises and studios.
 Please fork this repo to your Github account, and then clone it to your local device

 [Class 19 and 20 Exercise Studio Repo](https://github.com/LaunchCodeEducation/data-analysis-projects-class-19-and-20)